 3D printer

-The M.S.
-Mechanical Engineering degree with named options in Accelerated Program; Automotive Engineering; and Modeling and Simulation in Mechanical Engineering; each take approximately 3 terms (1 calendar year) to complete.
-These three programs include only coursework.
+The MS Mechanical Engineering degree with named options in Accelerated Program and Modeling and Simulation in Mechanical Engineering; each take approximately three terms (one calendar year) to complete.
+These programs include only coursework.

 Graduate School Resources